Last Photographed: Saturday 6th August 2022

 The Abbey Gatehouse

 Glastonbury Abbey originally had a number of gatehouses.
 The western gatehouse (also accommodating a porter's lodge) is the only one to survive into the modern age.
 Legend has it that Richard Whiting, last abbot of Glastonbury, spent his final night in the chamber above the archway before being taken off to be tried and executed.

 At some point, the archway was blocked up and the whole building served as The Red Lion Inn.
 The gatehouse was restored following the Church of England's purchase of the abbey in 1908AD, and it now serves as the main entrance to the abbey for visiting tourists.

-Jacoby Cottage is the only survivor of Glastonbury's three 'slipper chapels', where medieval pilgrims once stopped to slip off their shoes before continuing barefoot on the final stage of their pilgrimage to the abbey.
-Much altered since medieval times, it is now in use as a private home and guesthouse, but the bricked up chapel window remains visible on the eastern gable end.
+Jacoby Cottage is the only survivor of Glastonbury's three 'slipper chapels', where mediaeval pilgrims once stopped to slip off their shoes before continuing barefoot on the final stage of their pilgrimage to the abbey.
+Much altered since mediaeval times, it is now in use as a private home and guesthouse, but the bricked up chapel window remains visible on the eastern gable end.
 During the 1970s when the floor was lifted to investigate persistent damp, the original mediaeval water conduit was discovered running beneath the later floor.
 Presumably pilgrims would have bathed their feet here.

 St Benedict's Church

 The first church on this site was built in the 11th Century.
 The current building is late mediaeval, exact date unknown, with the tower added in the middle of the 15th Century.
 Abbott Richard Bere added the north aisle and porch (over which his monogram can be seen) in the early 16th Century.
 The porch also features a small window which was used to administer the holy sacrament to lepers.
 The south chapel and restoration work are Victorian.
 Until the dissolution, St Benedict's was a dependent chapel of St John's Church, and also under the control of the abbey.